OWASP/DVSA/AWS/LESSONS/LESSON_06.md

 ```

-As a result, any other user that will try to invoke this service will receice:
+As a result, any other user that will try to invoke this service will receive:
 ```
 {
   "message": "Rate Exceeded.",